 Once the concept board is complete, the shopping list will also be complete because I do them simultaneously.
-Both are presented at the same time so the client can see which parts of their budget are going to what and the total cost of the look at regular price because delivery and taxes as those vary order to order.
+Both are presented at the same time so the client can see which parts of their budget are going to what and the estimated total cost of the look.

 The shopping list includes as the information for the item that I could gather including:

 Individual price & total for # of them we need